Silver health insurance policies

 You can switch at any time

 There are no lock-in contracts when it comes to health insurance, so you can upgrade or downgrade your policy at any time as your needs change.
-However, you will be required to serve a waiting period for any upgrades to your hospital insurance policy.
+However, you will be required to serve any relevant waiting period for upgrades to your hospital insurance policy.

 Compare your options